schizoid2k/Unity-GBC-Object-Pool/README.md

 I am adding features as I need them for my personal projects.
 Developing Unity Editor plugins is somewhat new to me, so I am sure there is room for improvement.
 If you would like to contribute (fixes or features), please feel free to clone this project and add your updates!
 I would love to see what features we can add.

 ### Version History
+2.6 11-Apr-2023 Fixed bug when creating constants using pool with a space in the name.

 2.5 07-May-2021 Added feature to create constants file(s)

 2.1 27-Apr-2020 Fixed Singleton code in the Awake method